AFGHANISTAN: Cheryl Beckett

 The team’s journey to Nuristan was filled with challenges as they travelled on foot through rough terrain to reach the remote villages.
 Despite the risks and dangers, they continued to minister to the people they met, showing kindness and demonstrating Jesus’ love through their actions.

-Tragically, their mission of love and service came to a devastating end when they were attacked and killed by the Taliban, who accused them of being spies spreading Christianity.
+Tragically, their mission of love and service came to a devastating end when they were attacked and killed by the Taliban, who accused them of being spies and spreading Christianity.
 Their sacrifice and martyrdom highlight their unwavering commitment to their faith and their dedication to serving others.

 The profiles of other team members, such as Tom Little, Dan Terry, Dr Thomas L Grams, Dr Karen Woo, Daniela Beyer, Glen D Lapp, and Brian Carderelli, further illustrate the diverse backgrounds and skills of the aid workers who came together as a united team to serve the people of Afghanistan.